-Various Apple IIGS emulators have existed for years, but they typically targeted a single host OS, and often suffered from lack maintenance.
-All had accuracy issues, some more than others.
+Various Apple IIGS emulators have existed for years, but they typically target a single host OS, and often suffer from lack maintenance.
+All have accuracy issues, some more than others.

 "As an avid Apple IIGS programmer, I needed a better-supported emulator.
 I needed an emulator with some modern features.
-The world needed an emulator that would run on Windows, OSX, and Linux without needing a Ph.D. to compile it." -Dagen Brock
+The world needed an emulator that would run on Windows, OSX, and Linux without needing a Ph.D. to install and run it." -Dagen Brock